 If you already found the business idea that works for you — or you’re on the path to doing so — here we outline the essential steps on how to start a business, including funding, choosing a business structure and building your brand.

-You can also check out our best small business loan guide to shop for funding options.
+Read through our step-by-step guide to how to start a business, then check out our best small business loan list to shop for funding options.

 1. Conduct market research